Nonlinear phase synchronization and the role of spacing in shell models: Helical shell models and sync

 \subsection{Shell spacing dependence}

 Helical shell models provide a rich framework, in which a set of interacting triads are connected in a way that mirrors the actual interactions among two sequences of helical modes in three dimensional Navier-Stokes turbulence.
-Here, we consider the phase coherence of these two sequences, as a function of the inter-shell ratio $g$, in order to investigate differences in \textit{syncronizability} and to compare with the single chain GOY model.
+Here, we consider the phase coherence of these two sequences, as a function of the inter-shell ratio $g$, in order to investigate how differences in \textit{synchronizability} are related to energy transfer across scales and to compare with the single chain GOY model.

-Due to their more complicated structure, helical shell model are have been less explored in literature.
-Here, we restrict our analysis to shell models constructed from a single class of interactions, as in Refs. \citep{benzi:96,depietro:15}, focusing first on those classes that can sustain a forward energy cascade for local interactions, namely SM1, SM2 and SM3.
-We note that: \begin{itemize} \item SM1 behaves exactly as two uncoupled GOY models.
-As a result, its synchronization properties are equivalent to those of a single chain as has been characterized in detail in the first part of this work, showing a the transition from the standard intermittency ($g=2$) to strong intermittency as the inter-shell spacing $g$ is decreased. \item On the other hand, SM2 is known to be non intermittent for the standard $g=2$ shell spacing, and this non-intermittent behavior is robust under variations of $g.$ \item In stark contrast to all the examples that we have seen earlier, SM3 presents a level of intermittency comparable to SM1 for $g=2$ but the intermittency corrections decrease drastically in the small $g$ limit, and the model exhibits monofractal scaling \citep{benzi:1996}. \end{itemize} Those behaviors are presented for clarity in Fig \ref{fig:helical_xi_p}.
+Due to their more complicated structure, helical shell model are less explored in literature.
+Here, we restrict our analysis to shell models constructed from a single class of interactions, as in Refs. \citealp{benzi:96,depietro:15}, focusing first on those classes that can sustain a forward energy cascade for local interactions, namely SM1, SM2 and SM3.
+We note that: \begin{itemize} \item The \emph{separable} class SM1 behaves exactly as two uncoupled GOY models.
+As a result, the intermittency corrections present the same dependence with respect to the inter-shell ratio, and its synchronization properties are equivalent to those of a single chain, as characterized in detail in the first part of this work, showing a the transition from the standard intermittency ($g=2$) to strong intermittency as the inter-shell spacing $g$ is decreased. \item On the other hand, SM2 is known to be non intermittent for the standard $g=2$ shell spacing, and this non-intermittent behavior is robust under variations of $g.$ \item In stark contrast to all the examples that we have seen earlier, SM3 presents a level of intermittency comparable to SM1 for $g=2$ but the intermittency corrections decrease drastically in the small $g$ limit, and the model tends toward exhibiting monofractal scaling \citep{benzi:1996}. \end{itemize} Those behaviors are presented together in Fig. \ref{fig:helical_xi_p}.

-The time behavior of the SM3 model for the two representative cases with inter-shell ratio $g=1.2$ and $g=2$ is presented in Fig. \ref{fig:helical_kura} showing the evolution of the compensated energy spectrum.
+The time behavior of the SM3 model for the two representative cases with inter-shell ratio $g=1.2$ and $g=2$ is presented in Fig. \ref{fig:helical_kura} showing the evolution of the compensated energy spectrum, that can be contrasted to Fig. \ref{fig:burstcomp-1}.